TITLE 77: PUBLIC HEALTH

 ii) Has at least one year of nursing experience;

-B) A registered nurse who does not have a baccalaureate degree, but who has at least three years of nursing experience that meets the following requirements:
+B) An RN who does not have a baccalaureate degree, but who has at least three years of nursing experience that meets the following requirements:

-ii) At least two years of the three years of nursing experience must have been obtained within five years prior to current employment with the home health agency.
+ii) At least two years of the three years of nursing experience shall have been obtained within five years prior to current employment with the home health agency.

-3) The agency supervisor shall be a full-time registered nurse who is available at all times during operating hours of the agency and who participates in all activities related to providing home health services.
+3) The agency supervisor shall be a full-time RN who is available at all times during operating hours of the agency and who participates in all activities related to providing home health services.
 The agency supervisor shall designate a qualified staff member to act in his or her absence.

 4) Any person employed as an agency supervisor prior to July 1, 1983, who does not meet the qualifications for agency supervisor that were in effect prior to October 1, 1983, may continue to serve in that capacity only at that agency.